 Not only does general average give the captain an incentive to behave responsibly; in many instances it gives exactly the right incentive.
 When the captain tosses out your \$10,000 jeweled paperweight, he increases the probability of the ship's survival.
 That increased probability has some dollar value V. The social benefit from tossing the paperweight is V, and the social cost is \$10,000.
-If the captain has a 25% stake in the venture, then his private benefit from tossing the paperweight is V / 4 (because 1/4 of everything that is saved belongs to him) and his private cost is \$2,500 (because of the law of general average).
-His self-interested calculation (toss the paperweight if and only if V / 4 > \$2,500) leads to the same outcome as if all social costs and benefits were accounted for (toss the paperweight if and only if V > \$10,000).
+If the captain has a 25% stake in the venture, then his private benefit from tossing the paperweight is V / V (because V / V (because V / V (because of the law of general average).
+His self-interested calculation (toss the paperweight if and only if V / V (because of the law of general average) are sufficiently self-interested calculation (toss the paperweight if and only if V / V (because of the law of general average).